 Rulers, gauges, and grids are some of the measuring devices used to determine the precise measurement of questioned documents.

-Ruler: Regular 6 and 12 inches scale with a clear plastic or glass, and opaque paper or metal body.
+Ruler: Regular 6 and 12 inches scale with clear plastic or glass, and opaque paper or metal body.
 Used to measure the dimension of QDs.
 Opaque paper, metal, and wood scales are used to document the actual size while photographing.

 Grids: Having grids on a plastic sheet makes it perfect for tracing the area.
 Used to analyze the graphology of signature and handwriting along with stamp marks.